sarjakkk/CS639/Sarjakkumar_MDC104/README.md

 This is Assignment for Mobile Application Development class by Prof christelle Scharff

-In this Project has a backdrop menu, Branded Icon, Motion and Shape in Toolbar
+In this Project, I developed a backdrop menu, Branded Icon, Motion and Shape in Toolbar.